gabrielevierti/er-studio/README.md

-# ER Studio
+# Even Realities Studio

 **An integrated development environment for Even Realities G2 smart glasses.**

-Editor, file explorer, live glasses display, simulator control, console, terminal, metrics and packaging — one window, tailored end-to-end for Even Hub development.
+Editor, file explorer, live glasses display, simulator control, console, terminal, metrics and packaging — all in one window.

 ![Even Realities Studio](3.png)

 ## Why this exists

 The official Even Hub toolchain is solid: a web-based SDK, a desktop simulator, a CLI for packaging.
 But the workflow it produces is fragmented.
 You write code in your editor, run Vite in a terminal, launch the simulator in its own window, read app logs somewhere else, and keep a browser tab open on the side.
-Four surfaces for one task, constant window juggling, and every RUN cycle means re-orchestrating all of them by hand.
+Four surfaces for one task, constant window juggling, and every run cycle means re-orchestrating all of them by hand - which i found a bit finicky to be honest.

 I wanted what Android developers have had for a decade: open one application, write code, press RUN, and see the device screen right next to the editor.

-Nothing like that existed for the G2 — so I built it.
+Nothing like that existed for the G2 — so I decided to build it.

-ER Studio is that missing piece.
+ER Studio (formally Even Realities Studio) is that missing piece.
 It doesn't replace the official tooling; it orchestrates it.
 Under the hood it drives the real `evenhub-simulator`, the real Vite dev server, and the real `evenhub-cli` — you just never have to touch them directly.

-## The key insight
+## The theory behind it

-The simulator can't be embedded — it's a native LVGL window.
-But since v0.7.0 it ships an **HTTP automation control plane**: launch it with `--automation-port` and it exposes the glasses framebuffer as a PNG, the app's console buffer, and TouchBar input injection over plain HTTP.
+The simulator itself can't be embedded — it's a native LVGL window, but since v0.7.0 it ships an **HTTP automation control plane**: if you launch it with `--automation-port` it exposes the glasses framebuffer as a PNG, the app's console buffer, and TouchBar input injection over plain HTTP.

 ER Studio runs the simulator as a hidden, managed child process and rebuilds the entire experience on top of that API:

 - the **glasses display** in the app is a live mirror of the real framebuffer, polled continuously
 - the **TouchBar pad** injects real `up / down / click / double_click` events
-- the **glasses console** streams the app's `console.*` output, uncaught exceptions and failed fetches
+- the **glasses console** streams the app's `console.*` output, uncaught exceptions and failed fetches, thus proving us with real debugging
 - **metrics** are computed from the same data — lit pixels, frame deltas, boot-to-first-render

 The simulator window itself gets hidden the moment it appears.
-You develop against its mirror, inside ER Studio, and never look at it again.
+You develop against its mirror, inside ER Studio, and never look at it again - pretend it doesn't exist. :P

 ## What it does